mpr1255/mailmate_to_sqlite/README.md

 *   **Deduplication**:
     *   Option to skip emails already present in the database based on `Message-ID`.
     *   Option to use file paths for faster deduplication, including handling of `.noindex` path variations.
+    *   Robust path normalization (abspath, normpath, realpath, normcase) for reliable path matching across symlinks/minor differences.
+    *   When skipping a duplicate by `Message-ID`, the importer backfills the normalized `path` and ensures folder linkage so future runs can skip by path without parsing.
 *   **Robustness & Logging**:
     *   Detailed logging to both console and a log file (`/tmp/mailmate.log`).
     *   Configurable log verbosity via `--verbose` flag.